seqan/seqan/manual/source/Tutorial/Metafunctions.rst

      The container should be specified as a template argument ``T``.

    Hint
-     Use the Metafunctions :dox:`ContainerConcept#Value Value` to access the type of the elements in the container.
+     Use the Metafunctions :dox:`ContainerConcept#Value` to access the type of the elements in the container.
-     Use the function :dox:`RandomAccessContainerConcept#value value` to assign the values.``
+     Use the function :dox:`RandomAccessContainerConcept#value` to assign the values.``

    Solution
      .. container:: foldable